Reach Child Development Centre

 Respite care gives families temporary relief from the challenges of caring for a child with a developmental disability.
 Whether this relief is for a few hours, a day, a weekend or longer depends on the families needs.

 Social group for youth,12-18, with developmental disabilities held at REACH Child Development Centre.
 This program provides outings, activities and social interactions for participants.

 Resources and groups to provide support for parents with special needs children between the ages of 0-18.
 South Delta Parent Support Group, Delta Down Syndrome Group, New Autism Diagnosis and Punjabi Speaking Parent support group information here.

 Reach Child Development Preschools In Delta BC

 Reach Developmental Preschool offers all children a stimulating, emergent program to develop their physical, social, emotional, language, and cognitive skills to their full potential.
-Reach’s emergent curriculum embraces the principles of the Provincial Early Learning Outcomes Framework and the Live 5-2-1-0 Program, bringing nature and healthy living into learning experiences.
+Reach’s emergent curriculum embraces the principles of the BC Early Learning Framework and the Live 5-2-1-0 Program, bringing nature and healthy living into learning experiences.

 What can you expect from Reach preschool?

 All of Reach’s preschool teachers are provincially certified Early Childhood and Special Needs Educators and hold current first aid certificates.
 All employees of Reach have been cleared through the Criminal Records Review Board.

 Our preschool is enhanced by working in partnership with other professionals including Speech-Language Pathologists, Physiotherapists, Occupational Therapists, Supported Child Development Consultants, and Kla-How-Eya Association Social Workers as well as the Delta School District and the local library, public health and dental services.